Is HMRC Aggressively Pursuing You or Your Company for Tax Owed on Employee Benefit Trusts via the Loan Charge?

 <Take Action Now to Avoid Insolvency/Bankruptcy>

-Contact us for Help and Advice if you are struggling to Pay an EBT Tax Demand with APN from HMRC.
+Contact us for Help and Advice if you are struggling to Pay an EBT Tax Demand via the Loan Charge from HMRC.

 FREE Initial Guidance and Consultation

-- If you or your business is facing a large and unexpected tax demand because of an Employee Benefit Trust, it could quickly cause insolvency due to disrupted cash flow.
+- If you are, or your business is, facing a large and unexpected tax demand because of an Employee Benefit Trust, it could quickly cause insolvency due to disrupted cash flow.

-- Our Insolvency Practitioners can review your situation, give guidance and advise your business on how best to manage an EBT Tax demand, with APN, from HMRC.
+- Our Insolvency Practitioners can review your situation, give guidance and advise your business on how best to manage an EBT Tax/Loan Charge demand from HMRC.

 <Accelerated Payment Notices and Follower Notices – 50% Penalty can be Applied>